ADVISORI Logo

 • Central curation of trusted datasets as starting point for Self-Service

-• Clearly defined processes for validation and certification of analyses and reportsSuccessfully overcoming these challenges requires a thoughtful, holistic approach that equally considers technical, organizational, and cultural aspects.
+• Clearly defined processes for validation and certification of analyses and reportsSuccessfully overcoming these challenges requires a thoughtful, comprehensive approach that equally considers technical, organizational, and cultural aspects.
 With the right strategy, potential risks can be minimized and the benefits of Self-Service BI fully realized.

 Which Self-Service BI tools and platforms are market leaders?